memberful/memberful-wp/wordpress/wp-content/plugins/memberful-wp/readme.txt

 * Ensure `memberful_error_log` option is always an array (#363)
 * Pin WP Docker image version to 6.4.0 (#364)
+* Update README with new Memberful app UI paths

 = 1.73.6 =